microsoft/vscode-wiki/Roadmap.md

 * :runner: Improve startup performance: keep start-up times within a predictable and suitable range for users across all platforms
 * Reduce resource/memory consumption: what can we do to reduce and control resource consumption of helper processes
-* Continue to improve accessibility, e.g. of the terminal, of the menu bar on Windows
+* :runner: Continue to improve accessibility, e.g. of the terminal, of the menu bar on Windows
-* :runner: Support language packs for community-contributed translation
+* [x] Support language packs for community-contributed translation
-* Improve the Windows update experience
+* :runner: Improve the Windows update experience
 * :runner: Improve serviceability by providing additional diagnostics

 ### Workbench